 If the function fails, the return value is FALSE.
 To get extended error information, call GetLastError.

 If a 32-bit process running under WOW64 calls this function on a system with more than 64 processors, some of the processor affinity masks returned by the function may be incorrect.
-This is because the high-order DWORD of the 64-bit KAFFINITY structure that represents all 64 processors is "folded" into a 32-bit KAFFINITY structure in the caller's buffer.
-As a result, the affinity masks for processors 32 through 63 are incorrectly represented as duplicates of the masks for processors 0 through 31.
+This is because the high-order DWORD of the 64-bit <a href=" the affinity masks for processors 32 through 63 are incorrectly represented as duplicates of the masks for processors 0 through 31.
+In addition, the affinity masks for processors 32 through 63 are incorrectly represented as duplicates of the masks for processors 0 through 31.
 In addition, the sum of all per-group ActiveProcessorCount and MaximumProcessorCount values reported in PROCESSOR_GROUP_INFO structures may exclude some active logical processors.